CCGSRobotics/WiFi-Setup-Scripts/README.md

 Enjoy!

 __Caution:__ DO NOT boot the Pi with a WiFi dongle connected.
 Do this only after the AP has been raised.
-         Leaving a dongle connected during the boot process sometimes prevents the AP from configuring properly.
+         Leaving a dongle connected during the boot process sometimes prevents the AP from being raised properly.